Look for This When Choosing The Best Fly Fishing Sunglasses

 A good pair of polarized sunglasses is required equipment!
 The first and most important function of fishing sunglasses is protection for your eyes.
 The bottom line is that if you like being able to use your eyes, then you need to wear your sunglasses 100% of the time you are actively fishing.
 With a fly whizzing past your head at a hundred miles per hour, it’s easy to stick yourself in the ear, nose, or worse yet, your cornea!
 More expensive models will have far better impact resistance, and reduce the chance of the lens shattering when it is impacted.

-Things to Consider to Select the Best Fly Fishing Sunglasses
+Things to Consider to Select When Looking for the Best Fly Fishing Sunglasses

 The sunglasses you choose to use for fishing should be polarized.
 The polarization reduces the amount of glare on the surface of the water.
 This is like x-ray vision for fly anglers.
 The polarization helps you to see through the water and locate rocks, depressions, and structure on the bottom, and help you safely to walk around them.

-In some fishing scenarios like saltwater flats fishing, it’s extremely important to be able to see the fish you are targeting.
+In some fishing scenarios like saltwater flats fishing, it’s extremely important to be able to see the fish you are targeting and that’s where you will be glad you took the time and purchased the best fly fishing sunglasses for your needs.
 In this case, your sunglasses can be the most important component of your fishing gear.
 There’s nothing worse than buying a week at a lodge in the Bahamas, a new rod, a bunch of flies, and a plane ticket only to find that you can’t see the fish because you have wrong or cheap sunglasses.

 Your eyewear should be comfortable and lightweight.
 If they’re not, you won’t wear them, and if you aren’t wearing them, you risk getting a hook stuck in your eye.
 Most frames will have a fit and style based on various shapes and sizes of faces.